-Including one of the world’s finest examples of a medieval hall church, as well as magnificent examples of towering stained glass windows which cast colourful light across the interior, the Cathedral is a place of unrivalled beauty, peace and respite.
+One of the world’s finest examples of a medieval hall church to be found anywhere in the world, there are also magnificent examples of towering stained glass windows which cast colourful light across the interior.

-The Cathedral hosts an exciting programme of activities, including regular concerts, exhibitions, film screenings and workshops.
-The excellent shop and relaxing cafe, complete with award-winning garden, are the cherry on the cake when visiting this focalpoint of Bristol’s daily life.
+Bristol Cathedral hosts an exciting programme of activities, including regular concerts, exhibitions, film screenings and workshops.
+The excellent shop and relaxing cafe, complete with award-winning garden, are the cherry on the cake when visiting.

 The Harrowing of Hell - this ancient and mysterious work of art dates back to before the Norman conquest and depicts a giant Christ trampling on the devil as he saves souls from Hell.